João Marques

-João Miguel Vieira Freitas Silva Marques (born 13 February 2002) is a Portuguese professional footballer who plays as a winger or attacking midfielder for Primeira Liga club Braga.
+João Miguel Vieira Freitas Silva Marques (born 13 February 2002) is a Portuguese professional footballer who plays as a winger or attacking midfielder for Liga Portugal 2 club Torreense on loan from Braga.

 Professional career

 Marques is a youth product of Sporting CP, Barreirense and Vitória Setúbal.
 He began his senior career with Vitória Setúbal in the Portuguese third division in 2020.
 In the summer of 2021, he transferred to the Primeira Liga club Estoril.
 On 10 April 2023, he extended his contract with Estoril until 2026.
 He made his professional debut with them in a 0–0 Taça da Liga tie with Tondela on 19 November 2022.

 On 1 February 2024, fellow Primeira Liga side Braga announced that an agreement had been reached with Estoril for the signing of Marques for a transfer fee of €3.5 million, which could rise to €4.5 million with add-ons, and a 10% sell-on fee.
-Marques will join Braga at the start of the 2024–25 season, signing a five-year contract; his release clause will be set at €30 million.
+Marques joined Braga at the start of the 2024–25 season, signing a five-year contract; his release clause was set at €30 million.

 On 4 January 2025, Marques was loaned by Gil Vicente.
+On 29 January 2026, Braga sent Marques on loan to fellow Primeira Liga side Casa Pia until the end of the 2025–26 season.
+On 1 September 2026, Marques went on a new loan to Torreense in Liga Portugal 2.